LavaMoat/lavamoat.github.io/src/content/docs/guides/allow-scripts.md

 ## Show Configured Packages

-Use the `list` command to print information about configured packages and scripts, specifying _allowed_ and _disallowed_ packages.
+Use the `list` command (alias: `debug`) to print all information `allow-scripts` uses to populate and run the allowed scripts, including the list of changes it would make if `allow-scripts auto` was executed.

 - **npm**: `npm exec allow-scripts list`
 - **Yarn**: `yarn allow-scripts list`